pauld4/digital-garden/README.md

 0 is a number type, and false is a boolean type.
 Using '===' will return false because the types do not match.
 When using '==', type coercion occurs and 'false' is converted to a number, 0, so '0 == false' returns 'true'.

+Type Coercion

+Doing '5 == "5"' will return 'true' because JavaScript converts strings to numbers in comparison.
+JavaScript uses 'Number("5")' to convert the string 5 to an integer for comparison.
+Doing 'Number("a")' will result in 'NaN'.
+'Nan == Nan' and 'NaN === NaN' will return 'false'. 'typeof NaN' will return 'number'.

 //===Functions & Execution==///

 ===Functions===

 What’s the difference between a function declaration and a function expression?

+A function declaration creates a function using the FUNCTION keyword.
+Such as 'function printTitle() {}'.
+Functions that are declared are hoisted and can be called before it is written in the code.
+Function expressions are functions that are assigned to variables, such as 'let printTitle = function () {}'.
+These are not hoisted, and therefore cannot be called before it is written.

 What are arrow functions, and how are they different?

+Arrow functions are function expressions with lexical 'this', no arguments object, and shorter syntax.
+They cannot be used as constructors.

 When would you not want to use an arrow function?

+The difference between 'function()' and 'function'?

+Writing 'function()' calls the function, and returns the value, if there is a value to be returned.
+Writing 'function' is the function itself, so 'let x = function' would allow 'x' to reference 'function' so you can write 'x()' to call 'function'.
+Writing 'let x = myFunction()' would mean that the value returned by 'myFunction' is assigned to 'x', whereas writing 'let x = myFunction' assigns 'myFunction' to 'x' and 'x' can be used to call 'myFunction'.

+Difference between 'invoking a function' and 'calling a function'?

+Invoking and calling mean the same thing.
+To call 'myFunction()' means the same as invoking 'myFunction()'.

+Difference between 'declaring', 'calling', 'referencing'?

+Defining/declaring is when a new function is created, such as 'function myFunction() {}'.
+Calling is when the function is called and used, such as 'myFunction()'.
+Referencing is when a variable is used to reference a value or function, such as 'let x = myFunction' or 'let x = 5'.
+Declaration creates the variable/function, initializing it means giving it a value at declaration, and assigning it means changing the value.

 ===Closures===

 What is a closure?

+A closure is created when a function retains access to variables from its lexical scope even after the outer function has finished executing.

 Can you give a real-world example of one?